abdullahalzubaer/Performance-analysis-of-large-language-models-in-the-domain-of-legal-argument-mining/README.md

 ### Dataset Extraction

-1. Please download the dataset `ECHR_Corpus.json` and place it in the `./data/original` folder.
+1. Please download the dataset and place it in the `./data/original` folder.
+We only need `ECHR_Corpus.json`.
 The dataset can be downloaded from [http://www.di.uevora.pt/~pq/echr/](http://www.di.uevora.pt/~pq/echr/).

 2. Extract the dataset using the following command.
 This will extract the json file from the dataset and save it in the `./data/experiment_data/` folder as pickle files.